broadinstitute/genomeshader/README.rst

 Building from source
 --------------------

-To build from source, follow the procedure below.
+To build from source (particularly for those interested in contributing to the code), follow the procedure below.

 .. code-block:: bash